haacked/haacked.com/_posts/archived/2005-06-02-erich-gamma-talks-about-flexibility-and-reuse.aspx.markdown

 ---
 layout: post
-title: "Erich Gamma Talks About Flexibility and Reuse"
+title: Erich Gamma Talks About Flexibility and Reuse
 date: 2005-06-02 -0800
 comments: true
 disqus_identifier: 3988
 categories: []
+redirect_from: "/archive/2005/06/01/erich-gamma-talks-about-flexibility-and-reuse.aspx/"
 ---

 I just finished [reading part 2](http://www.artima.com/lejava/articles/reuse.html) of the Bill Venners interview with Erich Gamma and Erich so eloquently distills some of what